This website is best viewed in

 A child with Moderate Intellectual disability will have:

-- Presence of irrelevant laughing or crying at times.
+Presence of irrelevant laughter or crying at times.

-In order to plan a treatment for a child or adult with Intellectual disability, the first and foremost thing is to derive his/her IQ.
+In order to plan a treatment for a child or adult with Intellectual disability, the first and foremost thing is to derive his/her Intellectual Quotient(IQ).

 The IQ test mainly used is: